Tag: Qgis

 PyQGIS Cookbook in Ukrainian

-Translated PyQGIS Developer Cookbook into Ukrainian.
-Soon it will be available on the QGIS documentation portal.
+I have finished translating the PyQGIS Developer Cookbook into Ukrainian.
+It will be available on the QGIS documentation portal soon.

 Comments and constructive criticism are welcome.
 Or even better, create an account and edit directly in Transifex (although I personally don’t like it much and translate locally: git + Qt Linguist are the best).